thule86/Battle-of-Neighborhoods-Greater-Boston-Area/README.md

 We look for alocation which is closer to a lot of asian restaurants, but also the neighborhood should not be crowded with bubble tea shops to avoid competition.

-Greater Boston Area was chosen in this project due to the following reasons:
-- Sixteen cities and towns in Greater Boston in 2016 had at least 4,000 Asian Americans.
-Many asian american are still living close to the suburban Greater Boston Area.
-- Massachusetts is a destination for international students, in which China and India were the leading countries of origin for international students.
-Therefore, there is an ever-growing demand for asian restaurants.

 Obviously, this project would be useful for investors who are interested in opening a bubble tea shop, or asian coffee shop, or even a particular asian restaurant such as vietnamese restaurant, thai restaurant, etc. Not only so, international students or travellers will be interested in this